ourownstory/neural_prophet/README.md

 The next versions of NeuralProphet are expected to cover a set of new exciting features:

 * Logistic growth for trend component.
-* Uncertainty estimation of individual forecast components as well as the final forecasts.
+* Uncertainty estimation of predicted values
-* Support for panel data by building global forecasting models.
 * Incorporate time series featurization for improved forecast accuracy.
-* Model bias modelling
+* Model bias modelling/correction with secondary model
-* Unsupervised anomaly detection
+* Multimodal dynamics: unsupervised automatic modality-specific forecast.

 For a complete list of all past and near-future changes, please refer to the [changelogs](changelogs.md).